20kW Commercial Solar System: Cost Guide

 As earlier mentioned, the price of 20kW solar systems varies between states because of the different rebates offered.

-Therefore, in states where their cost is higher, solar systems tend to have a longer payback period than states where panels are cheaper.
+Therefore, in states where their cost is higher, solar systems tend to have a longer payback period than in states where panels are cheaper.

 Businesses that consume more energy during the day also record faster payback periods.
 You should, therefore, consume more of your generated power to improve the system’s ROI.